jstedfast/MimeKit/README.md

 goal of making it not only the very best MIME parser framework for .NET, but the best MIME parser framework for any programming language.
 I need your help to achieve this.

+Donating helps pay for things such as web hosting and licenses for developer tools such as a performance profiler, memory profiler, a static code analysis tool, and more.

 <a href="http://www.pledgie.com/campaigns/29300" target="_blank">
   <img src="http://www.pledgie.com/campaigns/29300.png?skin_name=chrome"
        alt="Click here to lend your support to MimeKit and MailKit by making a donation via pledgie.com!"